 Net investment in capital assets represents the Authority's total investment in capital assets net of related long-term debt.
-The decrease of \$46.3 million from May 31 2015, is the result of an increase in water plant expenditures and funds available for construction offset by the net increase in debt balances.
+The increase of \$26.3 million from May 31, 2016 is the result of an increase in water plant expenditures, a decrease in funds available for construction offset by the net decrease in debt balances.